-There is a problem here: if an ao-interval is entirely open (if it contains no active time groups), then it is not defective.
-Just one active time group is enough to make all well again.
-For now we will pretend that this is not a problem.
-We'll return to it and fix it later.
+Actually the rules just given have a flaw.
+If an ao-interval is entirely open (if it contains no active time groups), then it is not defective, even if its length is less than the minimum limit.
+For now we will pretend that this flaw does not exist.
+We'll return to it and handle it later.